Limits of Projective and $\partial\bar\partial$-Manifolds under Holomorphic Deformations: Introduction

 \section{Introduction}

-A complex analytic family of compact complex manifolds is a proper holomorphic submersion $\pi: {\cal X} \rightarrow \Delta$ between complex manifolds ${\cal X}$ and $\Delta$ ([Kod86]).
-Thus all the fibres are (smooth) compact complex manifolds of equal dimensions.
-The base manifold $\Delta$ will be assumed to be an open ball containing the origin in some complex space $\C^m$.
-The purpose of this paper is to prove the following statement.
+Let $(X_t)_{t\in\Delta}$ be a holomorphic family of compact complex manifolds.
+This means (cf. [Kod86]) that we are given a proper holomorphic submersion $\pi: {\cal X} \rightarrow \Delta$ between complex manifolds.
+Thus, the fibres $X_t:=\pi^{-1}(t)$ are (smooth) compact complex manifolds of equal dimensions $n$ that vary holomorphically with $t$.
+Without loss of generality for our purposes in this work, we may assume that $\Delta$ is an open disc containing the origin in $\C$.